Leuchtfeuer/mautic-goto-bundle/README.md

       sudo -u www-data php  bin/console doctrine:schema:update --force

-* In the Browser, go to "Settings" -> "Plugins" in the Mautic-Backend, klick on "Install/Update Plugins".
+* In the Browser, go to "Settings" -> "Plugins" in the Mautic-Backend, click on "Install/Update Plugins".
 The various "GoTo" cards appear in the Plugin list.
-* Open the desired plugin (e.g. GoToWebinar) and write down the "Callback URL" from the grey box
+* Open GoToWebinar and write down the "Callback URL" from the grey box

 ## Authorization in GoTo Dev Account
 * Go to https://developer.logmeininc.com/clients - using your main account in GoToWebinar (not just an organizer account!)